 - Lime sulfur dip: Most veterinarians recommend that cats get dipped in a lime sulfur solution every 3-4 days.
 The dip should be applied to dry skin and fur and should not be rinsed off.
 Be aware that lime sulfur smells bad and can stain fur and surfaces in the home.

-- Miconazole and chlorhexidine shampoo: Unless otherwise directed by your veterinarian, bathe you cat twice a week following the instructions on the product’s label.
+- Miconazole and chlorhexidine shampoo: Unless otherwise directed by your veterinarian, bathe your cat twice a week in chlorhexidine shampoo and/or miconazole shampoo following the instructions on the product’s label.

 - Oral lufenuron: This medication is more commonly used to prevent flea infestations but may help in the treatment of ringworm when used in combination with other therapies.